danielmaraujo/landingpage/README.md

 # landingpage
-A landing page for an audio equipment company
+A landing page for an audio equipment company.
+(freeCodeCamp's Responsive Web Design Certification project)